Visit the Blue Mountains By Train: 2 Easy Itineraries

 If you come later in the day, leave Scenic World until mid-afternoon.

-If you arrive early walk to stop number 2 and check out the street art in Beverly Place before joining the bus.
+If you arrive early, head to stop number two and check out the street art in Beverly Place before getting on the bus.

-9.20 am – Arrive at Scenic World, show your pass and walk right in.
-(Stop 11)
+10am – Arrive at Scenic World East Station, show your pass and walk in.
+(Stop 7)

 How long should you spend at Scenic World?

-If you want to take all three rides at Scenic World, then I suggest you allow 1.5 hours for your visit.
+If you want to take all three rides at Scenic World, I suggest allowing about an hour for your visit.
 This is how I would plan my time:

 Ride the Scenic Skyway first.